jmscslgroup/libpanda/doc/tutorial.md

 #### Required for Black Panda:
 * [comma.ai Car Harness](https://comma.ai/shop/products/panda-obd-ii-dongle)

-	Be sure to select the "Black Panda" option when ordering the Car Harness
+Be sure to select the "Black Panda" option when ordering the Car Harness.
+Also very importantly, read the [Hardware Configuration](#hardware-config) section to understand how **the Black Panda may brick your computer if not understood completely**.

 #### Required for Grey Panda:
 * [comma.ai Grey Panda](https://comma.ai/shop/products/panda-obd-ii-dongle)